munificent/craftinginterpreters/book/methods-and-initializers.md

 In other words, *familiarity* is another key tool to lower the adoption cost of your language.
 Of course, if you fully maximize that attribute, the end result is a language that is completely identical to some existing one.
-That's not a recipe for success because at that point there's no incentive for users to switch to your language at all.
+That's not a recipe for success, because at that point there's no incentive for users to switch to your language at all.

 So you do need to provide some compelling differences.
-Some things your language can do that other languages can't or at least can't do as well.
+Some things your language can do that other languages can't, or at least can't do as well.
 I believe this is one of the fundamental balancing acts of language design: similarity to other languages lowers learning cost, while divergence raises the compelling advantages.